appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 If you are a self-hosted user, you may need to whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your database instance or VPC before connecting to a database.
 See [**How to whitelist IP addresses on MongoDB Atlas**](https://studio3t.com/knowledge-base/articles/mongodb-atlas-login-ip-whitelisting/#how-to-whitelist-ip-addresses-on-mongodb-atlas) for more details.
 :::

-The following section is a reference guide for a complete description of all the parameters provided to connect to a MongoDB database.
+The following section is a reference guide that provides a complete description of all the parameters provided to connect to a MongoDB database.

 ### Connection parameters